 If a male has exposure to lead, can it make it harder to get a partner pregnant or increase the chance of birth defects?

 Lead in the body can reach the sperm.
 High levels of lead may cause changes in the shape, size, number and movement of the sperm.
 This may make it harder for him to get a partner pregnant.
 People who work with lead can bring lead dust home on their clothes, shoes, or other items.
 If a pregnant person handles these items, such as in doing laundry, there could be a direct exposure to lead.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 How can I protect myself and my family from lead exposure after a hurricane or flood?

 After a hurricane or flood, lead can be found in the floodwaters.
 You can prevent a harmful amount of lead from getting to you or your baby by following these safety measures:

-- Listen to and follow public announcements that tell you if tap water is safe to drink or to use for cooking or bathing.
-If the water is not safe to use, follow local instructions to use bottled water.
-Boiling does not remove lead
+- Follow public announcements that tell you if tap water is safe to drink or to use for cooking or bathing.
+If the water is not suitable to use, follow local instructions or use bottled water.
+Boiling does not remove lead.

 - Flooded, private water wells will need to be tested after floodwaters recede.
-If you suspect that your well may be contaminated with lead, contact your local or state health department.
+Contact your local or state health department for water testing.

-Walking in floodwaters is not likely to cause a large exposure to lead because only small amounts get through your skin.
+- Walking in floodwaters in not likely to cause a large exposure to lead because only small amounts get through your skin.